andrewkmacy/kanga/readme.txt

 = IcoMoon-Free =

-Astra icon font is based on IcoMoon-Free vector icon by Keyamoon.
+Kanga icon font is based on IcoMoon-Free vector icon by Keyamoon.
 IcoMoon-Free vector icon destributed under trems of CC BY 4.0 or GPL. (https://creativecommons.org/licenses/by/4.0/ or https://www.gnu.org/licenses/gpl.html)
 Source: https://keyamoon.com/